kashmira92/ETL-Automation-using-Airflow/README.md

 Furthermore, the DAG was Dockerized and scheduled to seamlessly manage end-to-end data tasks.
 By incorporating Continuous Integration/Continuous Deployment (CI/CD) processes, the data pipeline remained robust and reliable, capable of efficiently handling large-scale data operations.

 ## Dataset:
-Column
-Description
-InvoiceNo
+Column:
-Invoice number.
+InvoiceNo -- Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.
-StockCode
-Product (item) code.
+StockCode -- Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.
-Description
-Product (item) name.
+Description -- Product (item) name.
 Nominal.
-Quantity
-The quantities of each product (item) per transaction.
+Quantity -- The quantities of each product (item) per transaction.
 Numeric.
-InvoiceDate
-Invice Date and time.
+InvoiceDate -- Invice Date and time.
 Numeric, the day and time when each transaction was generated.
-UnitPrice
-Unit price.
+UnitPrice -- Unit price.
 Numeric, Product price per unit in sterling.
-CustomerID
-Customer number.
+CustomerID -- Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
-Country
-Country name.
+Country -- Country name.
 Nominal, the name of the country where each customer resides.